ptr-dodge/keyboard.js/readme.md

 ## <a id="keyup">_keyup()_</a>

 The same rules _(modifiers)_ apply to this method as well.
-Only difference is that it detects _keyup_ events.
+Only difference is that it detects _keyup_ events. both methods are nullable
-Also nullable

 ### Bad example